BestTimesToVisit.com Logo

 money

 While credit cards are widely accepted in malls and larger establishments, always carry some Saudi Riyals (SAR) for smaller shops, souks, and street food vendors.
-ATMs are plentiful, but it's good to have cash on hand for spontaneous purchases.
+Negotiating prices is common in the souks, so having cash makes these interactions smoother and can often get you a better deal.

 packing